aragit/speculative-clinical-graphrag/README.md

 Medical LLMs hallucinate when given open-ended generative control.
 Even with post-generation validation, relying on neural weights to independently map complex, multi-step clinical pathways is inherently unsafe.

-**Speculative Clinical GraphRAG** inverts the control loop using a **Type 2 Symbolic[Neuro] Architecture**.
+**Speculative Clinical GraphRAG** inverts the control loop using  **Verify-then-generate** Pattern.
 A deterministic Symbolic Planner decomposes each clinical case into bounded sub-goals.
 The LLM is invoked strictly as a subroutine to extract specific entities or propose constrained differentials, which are instantly validated against a grounded medical knowledge graph (Neo4j), vector embeddings (Qdrant), and policy engine (OPA) before proceeding.

 > **Neuro-Symbolic Invariant**: The symbolic planner drives the state machine.
 The LLM is a *tool*, not the *orchestrator*.
 No diagnostic pathway advances without mathematical and rule-based verification.